avwsolutions/opensearch-training-material/labs/09-DeveloperTools/README.md

 ## Exercise 1 - Query Console

-This exercise explains you what the Query Console is and why is it helpful when administering and managing OpenSearch.
+This exercise explains you what the Query Console is and why is it useful when administering and managing OpenSearch.
 In the previous labs you already worked with Dev Tools.
 Also you already got introduced in the CAT API, but now we will dive further into some Administration details.

 ### 1.1 - Personalizing Query Console settings